ileathan/hubot-mubot/README.md

 ```

-To set your initial balance you need to make sure you have bitmarkd running.
+To set your initial balance see Troubleshooting.

-Please visit #AxE @ irc.swiftirc.net for more help.
-Just ask for leathan.

 ## Starting your mubot